taranchauhan/springboot-microservices-example/README.md

 The postman collection can be found at `Spring Boot Microservices Music Chart API.postman_collection.json`

-#### The repository also includes Netflix Spring Cloud open source libraries
+#### The repository also includes Netflix Spring Cloud open source libraries:
 1. Netflix Eureka discovery server <strong>(Eureka server UI can be accessed at http://localhost:8761 and shows all running service instances)</strong>
 	1. It can discover all of the client microservices and how many instances of each are up and running.
 	2. It can notify the existence of running microservices to the Zuul Proxy gateway server so the proxy knows which routes are available to forward to.